 She’s Doing Her Thing—But Why Wasn’t It Released?

-Written by the legendary Jagger/Richards duo, the song blends swirling keys, laid-back vocals, and an infectious rhythm, suggesting it may have simply been too stylistically distinct—or too ahead of its time—to make the final album cut.
+Written by the Jagger/Richards duo, the song blends swirling keys, laid-back vocals, and an infectious rhythm, suggesting it may have simply been too stylistically distinct—or too ahead of its time—to make the final album cut.
 While the Stones were stretching the limits of rock with Satanic Majesties, She’s Doing Her Thing walks a more Latin-calypso-whatever path within the psychedelic haze.

 Its recent appearance in bootleg form gives fans and music historians a chance to re-evaluate this overlooked track as more than just a studio leftover.
 It’s a time capsule from one of the Stones’ most creatively bold chapters—messy, moody, and full of strange charm.